 So, with a maximum age of mountain ice at c.
 9000-7000 years before present, we should not expect to finds organic artefacts from the ice older than this?
 Well, things are not so simple.
 The vast majority of finds post-date the neo-glaciation (7000 years before present in Europe and 9000 years before present in western North America), but there are a few earlier finds in North America, which are puzzling.
-The glacial archaeologists in Yukon have radiocarbon-dated all their recovered artefacts.
+The glacial archaeologists in Yukon have radiocarbon-dated most of their recovered artefacts.
 The oldest, a fragmented dart shaft for an atlatl, is c.
 9400 years old (read more here: Hare et al 2012).

-There is even a more than 10.000 year old atlatl dart from the Rocky Mountains, which appears to have been lost during the Holocene Thermal Optimum there.
+There is even a more than 10.000 year old atlatl dart from the Rocky Mountains, which appears to have been lost before the Holocene Thermal Optimum there.
 This leaves us with the question: how did these very old artefacts survive for so long?
 Did the ice where they were found survive the Holocene Thermal Optimum?
 Or can the organic artefacts survive for longer periods outside the ice because of the cold environment at high elevations?
 The truth is that we do not know for sure.
 The combination of sustained cold, wind and high altitude does lead to a gradual freeze-drying of artefacts; a kind of natural conservation.
 This may be what saved the few lucky very old artefacts from the ice.